VoiceOver tips for iPhone developers I’ve been working on improving VoiceOver support for Delivery Status touch 3.0. It was…

 It’s really pretty simple thanks to PHP’s XML parsing abilities.
 Setting it up for yourself is easy: just replace my user name with yours, and change the time zone variable if necessary.
 The number is your offset from GMT… Pacific time would be -8, for example.
 Mine is set up for Eastern time.
 After changing those settings, you can simply include that script in another file and you’ll have a display of what you’re listening to!

 If you prefer, you can further customize the display.
 Just modify the bottom section to your liking.
 If you want to you can even display multiple songs very easily.
-The script gives you an array, $songs, which contains an additional array for each song.
-Those arrays have a few different values:
+The script gives you an array, $songs

-$song['title'] The title of the song
+The title of the song$song['artist']

-$song['album'] The album the song appears on
+The album the song appears on$song['link']

-$song['date'] The date and time the song was played in Unix time stamp format.
+The date and time the song was played in Unix time stamp format.
 You can use the date() function to format it however you like.

 Here’s the source code for another example displaying several recently played songs.
 Note that only the last several lines were changed from the previous example.